 The Leaders of Tomorrow are recognized for leadership, professionalism and passion for making a difference in the justice system or legal profession.
 2L Carley Johansson is among this year’s honorees.

 The Public Service Award recognizes women who work on behalf of a nonprofit organization, government agency or the judiciary; or have made their mark in education: Sarah Kerner, ’04, economic development director, City of Springfield; and Stephanie Wan, ’06, chief assistant prosecuting attorney, Greene County Prosecutors Office.

 The Corporate Award recognizes women serving as general counsel or in-house counsel, advising businesses on complex legal matters: Jami L. Boyles, ’01, chief administrative officer, Lewis Rice.

 The Litigation Practitioner Award recognizes litigators who have made their careers in the courtroom – criminal or civil, representing plaintiff or defense: Megan N. Creson, ’16, Lowther Johnson Attorneys at Law; and Ida S. Shafaie, ’13, Armstrong Teasdale.

 The Pro Bono Award honors women attorneys who have contributed significant effort and time to pro bono work: Vicki Smith, ’93, Stinson.

-At the 22nd Annual Women’s Justice Awards event will be June 26 in St. Louis.
+At the 22nd Annual Women’s Justice Awards event will be virtual on August 25.
 Since 1999, the awards have celebrated extraordinary women lawyers, law students, rising stars, public officials and others in recognition of the standards of professional excellence they’ve set for their peers.